Governor Wolf Announces Approval of 33 Projects to Assist Local Governments with Community Planning

 The Municipal Assistance Program, administered by DCED, provides technical resources and assistance for municipalities, consolidation, regional efforts as well as serving as a resource for local government officials, developers, and citizens interested in planning to improve, grow, and enhance communities.

-More about MAP and other DCED initiatives can be found on the DCED website, and be sure to stay up to date with all of our agency news on Facebook, Twitter, and LinkedIn.
+For information about MAP and other DCED initiatives, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.